 At this time, Dr. Parcells is not offering this procedure in her practice.
 There are no long term efficacy studies looking at the safety of injecting fat directly into the breast gland.

 Currently, neither the FDA nor any plastic surgery society recommends that women should preventatively remove textured breast implants to prevent BIA-ALCL.
 However, there are women who are concerned enough and were already considering removing their implants, and this is just another reason to do so.

 At this time, breast implant illness (BII) is not an official medical diagnosis, as there is no blood or diagnostic exam to test for breast implant illness.
 The Food and Drug Administration (FDA) has made no recommendations on the diagnosis or treatment of these symptoms.
 That said, women who have suffered from the symptoms associated with Breast Implant Illness report resolution after breast implant removal.

 Every woman is different and has unique needs.
 You’ll have a one on one consultation with Dr. Parcells, where she will evaluate your medical history, prior surgery, surgical goals, and perform an exam to evaluate your breasts, skin tone, laxity, and nipple position.

-Then, she’ll provide her expert advice, discuss your options, review the risks and benefits, and answer all of your questions.
+During your consultation for implant removal New Jersey plastic surgeon Dr. Alexis Parcells will provide her expert advice, discuss your options, review the risks and benefits, and answer all of your questions.
 Afterward, you’ll meet with the surgical coordinator, who will create an individualized quote, and address the logistics and finances of your procedure.
 As not all cosmetic procedures are covered by insurance, Dr. Parcells has partnered with CareCredit to help you achieve your aesthetic goals today.